 This advice applies to all interviews, including those that take place online.
 In addition:

-- + with nothing distracting on show. - + If you want to show examples of your work, you can send the interviewers a live link.
+- For online interviews over video, it's a good idea to make sure your background is neutral with nothing distracting on show. - If you want to show examples of your work, you can send the interviewers a live link.